 The Board has established an audit committee and a remuneration committee with formally delegated responsibilities.

-The remuneration committee is chaired by Andy Green.
-Its other members are Paul Walsh, Peter Reed and Michael Leitner.
+The remuneration committee is chaired by Alan Harper.
+Its other members are Paul Walsh, Adam Kleinman and Michael Leitner.
 The remuneration committee reviews the performance of the Executive Directors and makes recommendations to the Board on matters relating to their remuneration and terms of employment.
 The remuneration committee also makes recommendations to the Board on proposals for the granting of share options and other equity incentive scheme in operation from time to time.
 The remuneration and terms and conditions of appointment of the non-executive directors of the Company are set by the Board.

-The Nomination Committee is comprised of Paul Walsh and Andy Green.
+The Nomination Committee is comprised of Paul Walsh and Alan Harper.
 The Nomination Committee meets as and when necessary and has responsibility for nominating to the Board candidates for appointment as Directors, bearing in mind the need for diversity and a broad representation of skills across the Board.

 The Board intends to comply, and procure compliance with, Rule 21 of the AIM Rules relating to dealings by directors and other applicable employees in the Company’s securities and, to this end, the Company has adopted an appropriate share dealing code.